-9 Things to Do in Hoi An on Your Next Trip!
+10 Unique Things to Do in Hoi An on Your Next Trip!

 Because I spent four years living in Ho Chi Minh City, I’ve visited Hoi An quite a few times over the years.
-And although this town is small, I’m always surprised at all the things to do in Hoi An that are completely different from what you’d find anywhere else in Vietnam.
+And although this town is small, I’m always surprised at all of the unique things to do in Hoi An that are completely different from what you’d find anywhere else in Vietnam.

 Heading to Vietnam?
 You might also be interested in these posts: